When it comes to your health and fitness………”Begin with the end in mind” ~ Stephen Covey

 Some may say after having been semi-retired for a few years it is a bit late now to be starting a new career but the reason I am reinventing myself and going down this track is twofold.

-Over the years I have always been very active whether through my work or my sporting endeavours which started in the swimming pool at a young age teaching me how to handle the drudgery of full-on high level training.
+Over the years I have always been very active whether through my work or my sporting endeavours which started in the swimming pool at a young age teaching me how to handle the drudgery of full-on high-level training.

-I still love to surf and hope to do so until I’m at least 75 or 80.
+I still love to surf and hope to do so until I’m at least 80.
 My son Jake and I still chase waves in great locations such as the Maldives and Indonesia so the thought of teaching my grandkids some of the skills I have passed onto my own kids is a powerful motivation to keep my body in good shape.

-Secondly, at my local Jett’s Gym there are numerous members of a similar vintage.
+Secondly, at my local Jett’s Gym, there are numerous members of a similar vintage.
 Mostly they go to try and rid themselves of a good few years of neglect which has left them in the unenviable position of not being able to enjoy their retirement as much as they had hoped.

 Chatting as we often do led me to realize there was a huge opening for fitness training for seniors from someone of their own age who understands and has experienced all the aches and pains and restricted movements we get as we clock up a few miles up on the old speedo of life.

-Being able to share, and pass onto others, the benefits of my ever growing knowledge about “active ageing and fitness for the long haul” is what has driven me down this path.
+Being able to share, and pass on to others, the benefits of my ever-growing knowledge about “active ageing and fitness for the long haul” is what has driven me down this path.
 If I can help just one person to have a better life in their retirement years then I am happy.

-It is really all about quality of life, which is something you treasure greatly in your latter years – all of a sudden your health is the most important part of your being; it can also be the most restricting.
+It is really all about the quality of life, which is something you treasure greatly in your latter years – all of a sudden your health is the most important part of your being; it can also be the most restricting.
 But fortunately, it is never too late to do something about it.

 I know the fitness industry is generally thought of as being a younger persons domain but we baby boomers are more than interested in having a good lifestyle and enjoying the fruits of our many years of hard work.
-But without a good level of fitness it is often difficult to achieve.
+But without a good level of fitness, it is often difficult to achieve.